DavesCodeMusings/CloudPi/docs/configure-certificate-authority.md

 ```

 ## Verifying the Certificates
-When the playbook is done, you'll have a root certificate called `home_CA.crt` and an intermediate certificate called `home.crt`.
-Both are plain text file in the `/etc/ssl/certs/` directory.
+When the playbook is done, you'll have a root certificate called _home_CA.crt_ and an intermediate certificate called _home.crt_.
+Both are plain text file in the `/etc/ssl/certs/` directory, but they are encoded and won't make much sense.
 You can verify the certificates and keys by using `openssl` commands like the ones shown below.

 ```
 $ openssl x509 -in /etc/ssl/certs/home_CA.crt -text -noout